 FOR IMMEDIATE RELEASE:

-Green Bay, WI---April 28, 2014---An Artistic Discovery will be on display at the Neville Public Museum on April 26, 2014 and runs through May 25, 2014.
-This exhibition features 47 works of art produced by high school students in Wisconsin’s 8th Congressional District, currently represented by Congressman Reid Ribble.
-Representative High Schools include: Appleton (East and West), Ashwaubenon, Bay Port, De Pere (East and West), Kaukauna, Luxemburg-Casco, Notre Dame, Oconto, Renaissance School for the Arts, Sevastopol and Xavier High School.
+Green Bay, WI---April 3, 2015---An Artistic Discovery will be on display at the Neville Public Museum from April 4, 2015 through May 10, 2015.
+This exhibition features 63 works of art from 14 schools produced by high school students in Wisconsin's 8th Congressional District, currently represented by Congressman Reid Ribble.
+Representative High Schools include: Appleton West, Bay Port, Bonduel, Denmark, East De Pere, Kaukauna, Kimberly, Luxemburg-Casco, New Holstein, Notre Dame Academy, Oconto Falls, Renaissance School for the Arts, Wausaukee and Xavier High School.
 The artwork covers a range of media and subject matter, which collectively display diverse levels of talent and exceptional creativity.

 Each spring, the Congressional Institute sponsors this nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
 Since the competition began in 1982, more than 650,000 high school students have participated.
 Students submit entries to their representative's office, and panels of district artists select the winning entries.

 First Place: The Ephemeral Art of Life by Ruth Chaha-Guerrero, Renaissance School for the Arts

 Second Place: Llvvia by Amanda Xiong, Renaissance School of the Arts